 Anyway, while the waffle iron is heating up, you can toss all your ingredients into a blender and pulse until everything is fully combined.

-Step 2: Cooking the Protein Waffles
+Step 2: Cook the Waffles

 Now, grease the inside of the waffle iron with some avocado oil - or coconut oil - to prevent the batter from sticking.
+Then, gently pour the batter into the center of the waffle iron and evenly spread it out with a rubber spatula if needed.

 You want to pour in enough batter to fill the waffle iron mold almost completely up, but nothing more than that.
 If you overfill the waffle iron, your batter will overflow out of the machine, and you certainly don't want that.
 So, I recommend erring on the side of caution.

-Now, once you waffle iron is appropriately filled, you can close the lid and let the protein waffles cook for around 10 minutes or until golden brown.
+Now, once your iron is appropriately filled, you can close the lid and let the protein waffles cook for around 10 minutes or until golden brown.
 Most waffle irons even have a light that indicates when the waffles are done.
 So you can even use that as a guide as well.

 Step 3: Finishing Touches and Serving

+Ok, so now that you've cooked all of your waffles, it's time to serve 'em!
 I like to serve them with a drizzle of maple syrup or sugar-free syrup, sliced bananas, and shredded coconut.

 You can also add any fruits you'd like - strawberries, blueberries, apples, etc. all taste great on them.
 Also, sometimes I even like to sprinkle on chocolate chips or chia seeds before topping them with a pat of butter.

-How to Store and Reheat Your Protein Waffles
+How To Store These Protein Waffles

+You can also make a double or triple batch of this waffle recipe and freeze the rest for later.
 To freeze your extra protein waffles, put them in a resealable freezer bag with a piece of parchment paper between each one to prevent sticking.
 Squeeze any extra air out of the bag and store your protein waffles in the freezer for up to 3 months.

 Can I put protein powder in my waffle mix?